open-cogsci/osdoc/content/index.md

 group: general
 permalink: /
 singleton: true
+parser: academicmarkdown
 ---

 ![Affiliations](/img/affiliations.png "Affiliations")
 {: .float-right}

 Welcome to the OpenSesame documentation area!
 Here you can find everything you always wanted to know about your favorite free and cross-platform experiment builder.
-The latest stable version of OpenSesame is 2.8.0 *Gutsy Gibson*, released on February 16 2014 ([release notes][]).
+The latest stable version of OpenSesame is 2.8.1 *Gutsy Gibson*, released on March 31 2014 ([release notes]).

-:--
-cmd: video
+%--
+video:
-src: youtube
+ source: youtube
+ id: VidScreencast
-id: -zMH65re1m0
+ videoid: -zMH65re1m0
  width: 640
  height: 360
+ caption: |
-caption: Video tutorial by [Chris Longmore].
+  Video tutorial by [Chris Longmore].
---:
+--%

 To cite OpenSesame in your work, please use the following reference: